-Other focus area Why Audit approach Financial staten nent focus area Completeness and accuracy of expenditure The Board receives expenditure forecasts from Perth and Kinross Council and NHS Tayside as part of the annual budgeting process.
-There is a risk that actual expenditure and resulting funding requisition income is not correctly captured.
+Other focus area The risk Planned approach Financial stateme ent focus area Completeness and accuracy of expenditure The Board's integrated finance team, led by the Chief Finance Officer, prepare expenditure forecasts as part of the annual budgeting process.
+There is a risk that actual expenditure and resulting funding is not correctly captured.
 Our substantive audit will obtain support for gross expenditure included in Perth and Kinross Council and NHS Tayside's accounting records.
 We will obtain confirmations of expenditure from each of these bodies.
 Financial sustainability Financial sustainability looks forward to the medium and longer term to consider whether the Board is planning effectively to continue to deliver its services or the way in which they should be delivered.
 This is inherently a risk to the Board given the challenging environment where funding is reduced and efficiency savings are required The Board receives funding from NHS Tayside and Perth and Kinross Council, and as part of an Integration Scheme, has a risk sharing agreement with both bodies.
 This agreement stipulates that, from 2018-19, any overspends by the Board may be funded by NHS Tayside and Perth and Kinross Council based on each body's proportionate contribution in the financial year, or by the body with operational responsibility as a default position.
 This gives the Board comfort with regards to overspends, however, there is a risk going forward regarding ongoing budget balance, specifically in the context of challenging NHS and Council budgets.
 We will consider the Board's financial planning, reserves strategy, and Board's use of reserves, concluding on the appropriateness of these in our annual audit report.
 See page 13 for further information regarding the financial sustainability wider scope.